 It can be combined with all other processes, except with the import of files in IFC format and the connection to the BIM model as they are also starting processes.

-With the “Automatic introduction DXF/DWG” option in the “Automatic job introduction: DXF, DWG and CAD/BIM models” CYPECAD module, users indicate certain premises and fill in a series of data, by means of an assistant, that allow the program to read files in DXF and DWG format to automatically generate the structure of the project.
+With the “Automatic entry DXF/DWG” option in the “Automatic job entry: DXF, DWG and CAD/BIM models” CYPECAD module, users indicate certain premises and fill in a series of data, by means of an assistant, that allow the program to read files in DXF and DWG format to automatically generate the structure of the project.

 - Interior partition of each floor